formire/eagle-flight/README.md

-The branch is used to give basic functions or other useful code structures that you may need to use more then one.
+This branch is used to give basic functions or other useful code structures that you may need to use more then one.